LeonardoMdSACode/tomcat-ssl/README.md

     docker run -p 4041:4041 tomcat-ssl
    ```

+5. Test the app

+   You can access the app using the following url: https://localhost:4041/sample

-Note: openssl was used to generate the private key and public certificate with the following commands:
+Note: openssl was used to generate the private key and a self-signed certificate with the following commands:

 Generate CA private key (ca.key.pem)
    ```bash